-If you are using GitHub and try to perform git operations like cloning, pushing, etc you might be getting error like errors like "Support for password authentication was removed.
-Please use a personal access token" while performing the action.
+If you are using GitHub and try to access a private repository to perform git operations like cloning, pushing, pull request, fork repository, etc with your git username and password using GIT CLI you might be getting errors like "Support for password authentication was removed.
+Please use a personal access token".
 This error is because Github from August 13, 2021, no longer accepts Password-based authentication.
 Github provides a more secure alternative to it and ie. PATs(Personal Access Tokens).
 And this may frustrate you at first.
 But do not worry I will explain to you why this new authentication technique is used.
 What is the process to resolve it?

 Table of Contents

-PATs stands for Personal Authentication Tokens.
-It is a long string of characters that are not human-readable and are used for authenticating a user when accessing resource server(Github) instead of old user password-based authentication.
+PATs stand for Personal Authentication Tokens.
+It is a long string of characters that are not human-readable and are used for authenticating a user when accessing a resource server(Github) instead of old user password-based authentication.